Director of photography killed, movie director injured after Alec Baldwin discharged prop firearm on movie set - KTVZ

 “Rust” is a Western film set in the 1880s that stars Baldwin, Travis Fimmel and Jensen Ackles.

+The story is about a 13-year-old boy “who goes on the run with his long estranged grandfather after he’s sentenced to hang for the accidental killing of a local rancher,” according to a description of the film on IMDB.

-Email requests for comment sent to the film’s production company and a representative for Baldwin were not immediately returned.
+Email requests for comment sent to the film’s production company and representatives for Baldwin and Souza were not immediately returned.

 The-CNN-Wire